cmuscioly/cmuscioly.github.io/about.md

   </li>
 </ul>

+## Website
+This website was designed by Uday Shankar, Kevin Geng, and Maryia Oreshko.

+Special thanks to Katherine Zhang for designing our [logo]("{{ '/assets/logo-transparent.png' | relative_url }}").

 # Contact Us
 <hr>
 Have any questions or concerns about our invitational tournament or the student organization?
 Reach out to us